 The darker side of the country’s recent history is displayed at the Cambodian Landmine Museum.
 It also provides education and support to dozens of at-risk youths and landmine affected children.
 And the War Museum displays an interesting range of equipment from the same era.

-Those looking to attend a Sunday mass service can visit ICF Cambodia, a dynamic Christian church located at ICF Road.
+Those looking to attend a mass service on a Sunday can visit ICF Cambodia, a dynamic Christian church located on ICF Road.